On characterization of toric varieties: Abstract

 \section{Abstract}

 We study the conjecture due to V.\,V. Shokurov on characterization of toric varieties.
 We also consider one generalization of this conjecture.
-It is shown that none of the characterizations holds true in dimension $\ge 3$.
-Some weaker versions of the conjecture(s) are verified.
+It is shown that none of the characterizations holds in dimensions $\ge 3$ (yet some weaker versions of the conjecture(s) are verified).
+In addition, we comment on the recent paper \cite{brown}, claiming a ``\,proof\," of the conjecture, in the Appendix at the end.